More than a dozen Marylanders have been confirmed dead in an aviation crash near Ronald Reagan Washington National Airport that shook the nation.

 Jonathan Boyd was the senior vice president of mechanical and plumbing installation firm Heffron Co. and a loving father and husband based in Charles County.

 “You are the hardest working, most kind and compassionate person I have ever met.
 I love you more than I could ever put into words!
-Wyatt, Reed and I are so blessed to have you in our lives and can’t wait to celebrate you today,” Boyd said in his last Facebook post a month ago.
+Wyatt, Reed and I are so blessed to have you in our lives and can’t wait to celebrate you today,” Boyd said in his last Facebook post a month ago addressing his wife.

 He lost his life in the plane crash, his union confirmed.
 He was among those traveling back to the area from a hunting trip.